ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 The real audio Doppler recordings vary in duration.
 The very first step required to take is to reshape the real data to make it compatible with model developed for synthetic data.
 Moreover, the sampling frequency needs to be set to 8 kHz to consider 5-seconds of audio signal as input.
 These pre-processing steps are written in MATLAB code called _**Real_data_organzier.m**_, where the correct location of real audio Doppler recordings must be set before running the code.

+Similar to synthetic data organization, the orgnazied real data must be split into Training, Validation, Test sets accordingly.
+The MATLAB code **_Train_test_validation_division_real_data.m_** is written to perform this division.

 License and Citation
 ---------